datarobot-community/tutorials-for-data-scientists/Classification/Python/predicting_covid_at_county_level/README.md

 ## Usage

-Open `Covid_blog.ipynb`, follow the steps.
+Open `src/Covid_blog.ipynb`, follow the steps.

-You can also review dataset we used along in the notebook - `trainDatawithAirports.csv`.
+You can also review the dataset we used along in the notebook - `trainDatawithAirports.csv`.